spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your workload cluster.

-7. Close the slide-out panel when you have copied both the commands.
-The **Cluster Status** field on the PCG Overview page displays **Pending** while the PCG is deploying.
-Deployment is complete when the **Cluster Status** field displays **Running**.
+7. Close the slide-out panel when you have copied both commands.
+The PCG Overview page **Cluster Status** field will display **Pending** while the PCG is deploying.
+The deployment is complete when the **Cluster Status** field displays the status **Running**.

 ## Validate

 When deployed, the PCG registers itself with Palette.
-Use the steps below to verify if the PCG is registered.
+Use the steps below to verify if the PCG registration is successful.

 1. Log in to [Palette](https://console.spectrocloud.com/).